redis/redis-doc/topics/cluster-spec.md

 * A node will also register another node as part of the cluster if a node that is already trusted will gossip about this other node.
 So if A knows B, and B knows C, eventually B will send gossip messages to A about C. When this happens, A will register C as part of the network, and will try to connect with C.

 This means that as long as we join nodes in any connected graph, they'll eventually form a fully connected graph automatically.
-This means that basically the cluster is able to auto-discover other nodes, but only if there is a trusted relationship that was forced by the system administrator.
+This means that the cluster is able to auto-discover other nodes, but only if there is a trusted relationship that was forced by the system administrator.

-This mechanism makes the cluster more robust but prevents that different Redis clusters will accidentally mix after change of IP addresses or other network related events.
+This mechanism makes the cluster more robust but prevents different Redis clusters from accidentally mixing after change of IP addresses or other network related events.

 Redirection and resharding
 ===